Yirululu/CS330/README.md

 Variables declared inside a loop (or any code block) in C++ have *block scope*, meaning they are accessible only within that block.
 And variables declared inside a function (outside of loops) have *function scope* and are accessible throughout the function.

+## Classes and Inheritance

+### Refer to the [file]() for code samples\

+### Objects in C++
+C++ fully supports object-oriented programming with classes and objects.
+Classes in C++ allow encapsulation of data and functions.
+For example in this code, I create objects (like Vehicle and Car), add attributes and functions to them, and even inherit to make new ones.

+### Naming Conventions
+Class names are often capitalized (like Vehicle and Car).
+Member variables might use underscores or camelCase, but conventions vary.
+Just need to be consistent.

+### Printing Objects
+C++ doesn’t have a toString() or __str__ method.
+Instead, you make your own method (like showInfo()) to print object information.
+This gives you more control over the output.

+### Inheritance and Multiple Inheritance
+C++ allows classes to inherit from more than one base class.
+In this example code, Car inherits from Vehicle and overrides the showInfo() method.

+### Overloading and Resolving Calls
+C++ picks the method based on the object type and the parameter list.
+For overridden methods like showInfo(), virtual functions ensure the correct method is called, even if we’re dealing with a Vehicle pointer pointing to a Car.

 ## Sources
 [1]https://www.geeksforgeeks.org/history-of-c/ \